odysian/AWS-Workshops/WA-Security/README.md

 - Created second role with `permBoundary` as permission boundary.
 - Switched to role, checked EC2 dashboard to confirm everything worked correctly ✅

 **Summary: Created policies to restrict access, created developer role that allowed devs to create other roles granting access only to EC2 and Lambda.**

 ### Tag Based Access Control
 - Created policies located in [TagBasedAccess](./TagBasedAccess)
 - Created role named ec2-admin-team-alpha and attached recently created policies
 - Tested tag based permission by trying to launch an instance with tag `Team: Beta` which correctly resulted in an error
 - Switched tag to `Team: Alpha` and instance successfully launched ✅
 - Attempted to switch the tag to `Team: Test` which was restricted ✅

+### Labmda Cross Account Using Bucket Policy
+- Created a role for lambda using [Lambda-Role](LambdaCrossAccBucketPolicy/Lambda-Role.json) in account1
+- Added [S3-Bucket-Policy.json](LambdaCrossAccBucketPolicy/S3-Bucket-Policy.json) to bucket in account2
+- Created Lambda function using [Lambda](LambdaCrossAccBucketPolicy/Lambda.py) in account1 to list objects in account2 bucket and tested ✅